Grey market peptides are precision medicine's rough draft -- and we should be learning from its failures

 The future of precision medicine with peptides is not a world where everyone buys personalized vials from an influencer storefront.
 It is a world where peptides are matched to patient biology through legitimate diagnostics, validated manufacturing, and tight surveillance.
 In that future, AI helps discover or optimize peptide candidates, but regulated systems determine which molecules are worthy of clinical use.

 That future is already visible in pieces.
-Recent reviews summarized in PubMed Central describe more than 80 FDA-approved peptide drugs and over 200 peptides in clinical trials, with applications spanning oncology, metabolic disease, vaccines, and antimicrobial resistance.
-The logic of peptide medicine is compelling: high specificity, tunable chemistry, and the ability to target pathways that small molecules often miss.
+As of 2024, more than 80 FDA-approved peptide drugs are on the market, with over 200 peptides in active clinical trials spanning oncology, metabolic disease, vaccines, and antimicrobial resistance (Muttenthaler et al., Nature Reviews Drug Discovery, 2021, updated through PubMed tracking).
+The logic of peptide medicine is compelling: high target specificity, tunable pharmacokinetics, and the ability to modulate pathways that small molecules often miss.
+GLP-1 receptor agonists like semaglutide are perhaps the most visible example of a peptide-class drug that went through the full regulatory pipeline and produced transformative clinical outcomes with robust safety data across tens of thousands of patients.

 Where this becomes real medicine